hickory-dns/hickory-dns/README.md

 Using Rust semantics it should be possible to develop a high performance and safe DNS Server that is more resilient to attacks.

+- What is the MSRV (minimum stable Rust version) policy?

+    Trust-DNS will work to support backward compatibility with three Rust versions.
+For example, if `1.50` is the current release, then the MSRV will be `1.47`.
+The version is only increased as necessary, so it's possible that the MSRV is older than this policy states.
+Additionally, the MSRV is only supported for the `no-default-features` build due to it being an intractable issue of trying to enforce this policy on dependencies.

 ## Community

 For live discussions beyond this repository, please see this [Discord](https://discord.gg/89nxE4n).